tk-1118/stk-kilocode/src/walkthrough/step5.md

 # Improve your prompt

 Click the stars icon to make your prompt clearer and more complete.
-Kilo Code will rewrite it to get better results.
+HN Code will rewrite it to get better results.

 # Add files or folders for context

 Mention files or folders in your prompt.
-Kilo Code will use them to better understand and respond to your request.
+HN Code will use them to better understand and respond to your request.

 Click the paperclip in the text area or use @ to add context.